IbakonFerba/UnityPackages/Scripts/Utility/README.md

 - `namespace FK.Utility.MathExtensions`: Extensions for math operations on math types and formatting of strings

-- `namespace FK.Utility.UI`: Helpful UI Components and extension methods for UI components.

-- `namespace FK.Utility.Audio`: Extension Methods for everything Audio Related
+- `namespace FK.Utility.Fading`: Extension Methods for fading all kinds of Objects

 - `#include "Assets/Shaders/Includes/Utility.cginc"`: Shader Methods that might be useful for multiple shaders